-- 1. Density Bonus Points Authorized.
-Except as allowed under chapter 18.3.9 Performance Standards Option, the permitted base density shall be increased only pursuant to this section. - 2.
-Maximum Density Bonus Points.
+- Density Bonus Points Authorized.
+Except as allowed under chapter 18.3.9 Performance Standards Option and PSO Overlay, the permitted base density shall be increased only pursuant to this section. - Maximum Density Bonus Points.
 The total maximum bonus permitted shall be 60 percent. - 3.
 Density Bonus Point Criteria.
 The following bonuses shall be awarded: - a.
 Conservation Housing.
 The maximum bonus for conservation housing is 15 percent.
 One hundred percent of the homes or residential units approved for development, after density bonus point calculations, shall meet the minimum requirements for certification as an Earth Advantage home, as approved by the Conservation Division under the City's Earth Advantage program as adopted by resolution 2006-6. - b.
 Common OpenOutdoor Recreation Space.
-The maximum bonus for provision of common openoutdoor recreation space above the minimum requirement established by this ordinance is ten percent.
-A one percent bonus shall be awarded for each one percent of the total project area in common open space in excess of the requirement in 18.4.4.070.A.
+The maximum bonus for provision of common openoutdoor recreation space above minimum requirement established by this ordinance is ten percent.
+A one percent bonus shall be awarded for each one percent of the total project area in common open space in excess of any common or private open space required by section 18.4.4.070 and this ordinance.
+The common open space shall meet the standards in section 18.4.4.070.
 The purpose of the density bonus for outdoor recreational space is to permit areas that could otherwise be developed as a recreational amenity.
 It is not the purpose of this provision to permit density bonuses for incidental open spaces that have no realistic use by project residents on a day-to-day basis.
-One percent increased density bonus for each percent of the project dedicated to outdoor recreation space beyond the minimum requirement of this ordinance.
+One percent increased density bonus for each percent of the project dedicated to outdoor recreation space beyond the minimum requirement of this ordinance. - c.

-- c.
 Major Recreational Facilities.
 The maximum bonus for provision of major recreational facilities is ten percent.
 Density bonus points shall be awarded for the provision of major recreational facilities, such as tennis courts, swimming pools, playgrounds, or similar facilities.
 For each one percent of the total project cost devoted to recreational facilities, a six percent density bonus shall be awarded to a maximum of ten percent.
 Total project cost shall be defined as the estimated sale price or value of each residential unit times the total number of units in the project.
 Estimated value shall include the total market value for the structure and land.
-A qualified architect or engineer using current costs of recreational facilities shall estimate the cost of the recreational facility for City review and approval. - dc.
+A qualified architect or engineer using current costs of recreational facilities shall estimate the cost of the recreational facility for City review and approval.

+dc.
 Affordable Housing.
 The maximum bonus for affordable housing is 35 percent.

 Developments shall receive a density bonus of two units for each affordable housing unit provided.
 Affordable housing bonus shall be for residential units that are guaranteed affordable in accord with the standards of section 18.2.5.050.